SamAbley/Showcase/SOC/README.md

 Files that include components like security keys for AWS and Google have been removed to stop any security threats.
 This means that the files will not work on a local server if downloaded.
 These files have been included so that the working of the app can be viewed.

-*All code was written and belongs to Sam Abley*
+*All code was produced, maintianed and belongs to Sam Abley.
+The only additional code from third parties are the AWS API's*

 This file is still currently being updated